 In the example below the text has multiple lines.
 The pattern

-/^\d+/gm takes a number from the beginning of each one:
+/^\d/gm takes a digit from the beginning of each line:

 Without the flag

 ^ only matches at the beginning of the text, and in the multiline mode – at the start of any line.

 “Start of a line” formally means “immediately after a line break”: the test

 ^ in multiline mode matches at all positions preceeded by a newline character